oracle-livelabs/pts/ac-with-ucp/lab2-simple-ac/lab2-simple-ac.md

 In this lab we will configure a connection pool with a single connection.
 This will allow us to interrupt at will the demo application in the middle of a transaction and see whether or not Application Continuity hides the outage.

-**Estimated Time: 30 minutes.**
+Estimated Lab Time: 30 minutes

 ### Objectives

 In this lab, you will:

-* Interrupt a transaction whilst connected with a standard service and experience an application error and a lost transaction.
+* Interrupt a transaction whilst connected with a **standard service** and experience an application error and a lost transaction.
-* Interrupt a transaction whilst connected with a database service supporting Application Continuity and verify that the application continues witjout outage nor loss of any transactions.
+* Interrupt a transaction whilst connected with a database service supporting **Application Continuity** and verify that the application continues without outage nor loss of any transactions.

-### Prerequisites
+### Prerequisites (Optional)

 * The Oracle environment prepared in lab 1.

 ## Task 1: Configure the lab